 We have begun implementing a market development program to commercially launch our PURE EP System.
-We have installed PURE EP Systems at several medical centers of excellence (COEs) throughout the U.S. during 2020 and will continue to do so in 2021 for clinical evaluation - whereby these systems are installed on a trial basis for system evaluations; data collection for our clinical trials; to gather and publish data in in peer-reviewed journals and for presentations at cardiology conferences; and for potential demonstrations to other physicians to observe the technology.
+We have installed PURE EPTM Systems at several medical centers of excellence throughout the U.S. during 2021 and will continue to do so in 2022 for clinical evaluation - whereby these systems are installed on a trial basis for system evaluations; data collection for our clinical trials; to gather and publish data in peer-reviewed journals and for presentations at cardiology conferences; and for potential demonstrations to other physicians to observe the technology.

 Health systems, facilities, and physicians that have conducted or observed cases performed with our technology may potentially acquire the system.
-Sales of our systems would potentially consist of hardware, software, and a recurring revenue feature through a technical service contract, including software upgrades, and down the line, include the AI aspect.
-In December 2020, we announced that three units were contracted for purchase by St David's Healthcare of Austin, Texas.
+Sales of our systems would potentially consist of hardware, software, and a recurring revenue feature through a technical service contract, including software upgrades, and down the line, include the AI-driven algorithms and applications.
+In December 2020, we announced that three PURE EPTM Systems were contracted for purchase by St. David's Healthcare in Austin, Texas and were subsequently sold in February 2021.
+These units were our first commercial sale.
+We also sold three PURE EPTM Systems to Mayo Foundation for Medical Education and Research in 2021, and we are in active discussions with several accounts about the acquisition of the PURE EPTM System.
+We anticipate our following customers will be medical centers of excellence and other healthcare facilities that operate EP labs within our targeted commercial launch markets in the Northeast, Florida, and Texas.